manudwd/ObjectDetection-Raspi-PyTorch/README.md

 - Raspberry Pi 4
-- Raspberry Monitor Keyboard and Mouse ( In case you plan to use it with a monitor setup)
+- Raspberry Monitor Keyboard and Mouse ( In case you plan to use it with a monitor setup) -Camera Module

-- RTJ Cable ( In case you're using a remote setup)
+In case you're using Raspi-Headless:
+-Raspberry Pi 4
+- RTJ Cable
 - PuTTy
 - VNC Viewer
 - Camera Module